 As an organisation we are committed to developing our services in ways that best suit the needs of our patients.
 This means that some staff groups will increasingly be asked to work a more flexible shift pattern so that we can offer services in the evenings or at weekends.

-Flexible working
+Flexible Working

 We are committed to supporting all employees to achieve a healthy work life balance and to work in a way that is best for them and our patients.
-We will consider all requests to work flexibly, taking in to account the individual's personal circumstances as well the needs of the service.
+We will consider all requests to work flexibly, taking into account the individual's personal circumstances as well the needs of the service.
 We encourage all prospective applicants to discuss their individual circumstances with the recruiting manager as part of the on-boarding process.

 Your e-mail address is important to us - We communicate to all job applicants via the e-mail address which has been provided on the application form.
 Please ensure that you check your e-mail on a regular basis.